 “Do they have a social media expert?” you ask.

 “HA!
-No. Yes… free speech is a tricky thing.” he says,
+No. Yes… free speech is a tricky thing” he said.

 “The cold doesn’t bother them?”, Sable asks.